Fulton County Assault Lawyer

 Your attorney from Miller North & Brill can review the details of your case and determine which defense or combination of defenses is suitable for your situation.

-What Are the Penalties for Assault in GA?
+Q: What Are the Penalties for Assault in Georgia?

+A: Yes, verbal assault is considered a crime.
 In the state of Georgia, verbal threats can cause an individual to fear for their safety.
-Assault does not need to include any actual physical contact, so in situations where the verbal threats make the victim believe they will be harmed, these threats can be charged as assault crimes.
+Assault does not need to include any actual physical contact, so in situations where the verbal threats make the victim believe they could be harmed, these threats can be charged as assault crimes.

-Yes, pushing someone in Georgia with the intent to cause harm or threaten bodily injury can be considered simple assault and can come with serious penalties.
+A: Yes, pushing someone in Georgia with the intent to cause harm or threaten bodily injury can be considered simple assault and can come with serious penalties.
+You could also face additional battery charges for making physical contact with the other person.
 If you have been charged with simple assault because you pushed another individual, it may be a simple misunderstanding, and having an attorney on your side can make all the difference in the outcome of your case.

 Facing Assault Charges?
 Contact Miller North & Brill Today

 If you are facing assault charges in Fulton County, the team at Miller North & Brill is here to help.
+Even a simple assault charge stemming from a misunderstanding can result in serious consequences if you do not hire an assault lawyer to represent your interests.
 Contact our offices today for more information and to schedule your initial consultation.

 Let’s Discuss Your Case